ID.me: Rebrand to ID.me

-State Unemployment
+State unemployment

-In the wake of the economic downturn caused by the COVID-19 pandemic, at least 27 states contracted with ID.me to verify the identities of Pandemic Unemployment Assistance claimants as required by federal law and the U.S. Department of Labor.
+In the wake of the economic downturn caused by the COVID-19 pandemic, at least 27 states contracted with ID.me to verify the identities of Pandemic Unemployment Assistance claimants, as required by federal law and the U.S. Department of Labor.

 In late 2020, the California Employment Development Department (EDD) notified 1.4 million accounts that the EDD suspected were fraudulent that their benefits would be suspended in 30 days unless they were verified by ID.me.
-News coverage at that time focused on legitimately unemployed individuals who complained that it took as long as 2–3 days to speak with a referee and/or that the EDD did not resume benefits even after they completed the ID.me verification process.
+News coverage at that time focused on legitimately unemployed individuals who complained that it took as long as two to three days to speak with a referee or that the EDD did not resume benefits even after they completed the ID.me verification process.